-A new addition to the range is a more potent 2.0-liter four-cylinder that produces 173 horsepower and 154 lb-ft of torque.
-Available only with the Elantra Sport trim level, the motor returns 24/35 mpg when paired with a six-speed automatic; mileage ratings for the standard six-speed manual have not yet been released.
+Buyers after more grunt can opt for a 2.0-liter four-cylinder that produces 173 horsepower and 154 lb-ft of torque.
+Available only with the Elantra Sport trim level, the motor returns 24/35 mpg when paired with a six-speed automatic.

 More than just a bigger engine, the Sport also features a buttoned-down suspension with stiffer dampers and rear springs along with a larger front stabilizer bar.
 A reworked electric assist steering system with a quicker ratio is also included (non-Sport models get driver-adjustable steering), as are unique two-tone 17-inch wheels, aluminum pedals and a rear spoiler.

 Hyundai offers the Elantra in SE, Sport and Limited trim levels.

 The SE comes standard with the 1.8-liter motor and six-speed manual transmission in addition to air-conditioning, power windows and locks, cruise control, a telescopic steering wheel, a six-speaker, 172-watt AM/FM/Satellite Radio/CD stereo with USB and AUX input jacks, and 15-inch alloy wheels.